 - Q. Will my child need to wear a mask all day?

-- Q. How will daily health screenings work?
+- Q. How do daily health screenings work?

 - Q. How are positive Covid tests being relayed to the community?